mzimmer77/CircuitPython/README.md

 ![193033429-e5198fd6-79fd-4952-a702-64e0c3bba90c](https://user-images.githubusercontent.com/112961434/193047265-43d4e611-0c68-453c-8ac3-ebb8ee76e326.png)
 ###thanks elias https://github.com/egarcia28/CircuitPython
 ### Reflection
 this was by far the hardest assignment but I had done something like this last year and my prior knowledge along with the help of classmates gave me what I needed to understand and complete the assignment.
+Make sure you have LCD library.
+Having the position of where it started was just as important.